gguuss/netduino-blinky/README.md

 1. Connect the CLK pin to 13
 2. Connect the MOSI pin to 11
+3. Connect power to the +5V pin
+4. Connect ground to the GND pin
-3. Deploy the program to your Netduino
+5. Deploy the program to your Netduino

 When running the demo, you can press the button on the device to switch the mode between the various demos included.